ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # Claim Issuance, Registration, and Verification

-> Now merging detailed syntax and protocols.

-**Format of signed claims / envelope**

-> Some headers that may be missing:
-  - feed (enabling separation of ids for issuers and artifacts)#
-  - svn (enabling versioning and rollback protection)
-  - cty (contents type/format descriptor)
-  - timestamp or serial number

->  Envelopes MAY include additional protected and unprotected headers.

-## Issuer Identity

-> To be split between architecture subsections

-SCITT issuers are identified using DID, which provides a flexible, decentralized identity framework.

-The service MAY support the `did:web` method for bootstrapping identities from domain ownership via https certificates.

-The service MUST resolve the issuer DID before registering their claims.

-The service SHOULD record a transcript of the DID resolution at the time of registration.

-The service can cache and re-use DID resolution.
-- Evidence capture?
-- What does it mean in terms of transcript?

-> Details TBD.
-We could e.g. include a digest of the DID document at the time of registration in the leaf, or introduce another kind of record in the ledger.

-> The rest of this section is based on an earlier syntactic spec.

-Digital supply chain artifacts are heterogeneous and originated from sources using various formats and encodings.
-Large scale ledger services in support of supply chain authenticity and transparency require a simply and well-supported signing envelope that is easy to use and interoperates with the semantic of the ledger services.
-In this document, a COSE profile is defined that limits the potential use of a COSE envelope to the requirements of such a supply chain ledger, leveraging solutions and principles from the Concise Signing and Encryption (COSE) space.

-##  COSE profile for claims

-A claim is a tagged COSE_Sign1 message.

-The protected header must contain the following registered parameters:
+This section details the interoperability requirements for implementers of claim issuance and validation libraries, and transparency services.

+##  Envelope and claim format

+The formats of claims and receipts are based on CBOR Object Signing and Encryption (COSE).
+The choice of CBOR is a trade-off between safety (in particular, non-malleability: each claim has a unique serialization), ease of processing and availability of implementations.

+At a high-level, a claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
+Although issuers and relays may attach unprotected headers to claims, transparency services and verifiers MUST NOT rely on the presence or value of unrpotected headers in claims during registration and validation.

+All claims MUST include the following protected headers:

-- alg (label: `1`): Asymmetric signature algorithm as integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml)
+- algorithm (label: `1`): Asymmetric signature algorithm as integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml)
-- payload type (label: `3`): Media type of payload as string, for example `application/spdx+json`
 - issuer (label: `TBD`, to be registered): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer as string, for example `did:web:example.com`
 - feed (label: `TBD`): the issuer's name for the artifact
+- payload type (label: `3`): Media type of payload as string, for example `application/spdx+json`
 - registration policy info (label: `TBD`): a map of additional attributes to help enforce registration policies
 - DID key selection hint (label: `TBD`): a DID method-specific selector for the signing key

-The unprotected header may contain the following parameters:
+Additionally, claims MAY carry the following unprotected headers:

 - receipts (label: `TBD`, to be registered): Array of receipts, defined in [Counter-Signing Receipts](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html)